nvpham12/Amazon-Big-Data-Customer-Segmentation/K-Means Clustering Technical Report.md

 ---

-## Feature Engineering
-Recency, Frequency, and Monetary (RFM) metrics will be used as the features for the model.
-Since the data does not contain customer purchase dates, the traditional RFM metrics cannot be obtained.
-However, a work around is to use review date as a proxy for purchase time.
-Because the data includes an indicator for verified purchases, reviewers can be screened to find verified customers.
-The RFM features in this project will be represented as follows:
+# RFM Features
+Recency, Frequency, and Monetary (RFM) analysis is a method commonly used in marketing and analytics to segment or analyze customers.
+RFM will be computed as features and used for customer segmentation in this project.
+Traditionally, the features represent the following:

+- **Recency**: how recent a customer made a purchase.

+- **Frequency**: how often a customer makes purchases.

+- **Monetary**: how much a customer spends.

+The RFM features will represent the following in this project:
-- Recency will measure how recent the review left by the customer is as a proxy for how recent a customer made a purchase.
+- **Recency**: how recent the review left by the customer is.

-- Frequency will measure how often a customer leaves reviews as a proxy for how often a customer made purchases.
+- **Frequency**: how often a customer leaves reviews.

-- Monetary will measure how much a customer spends based on prices of the product they reviewed.
+- **Monetary**: how much a customer spends based on prices of the product they reviewed.

-Analysis is subject to the following limitations:
+# Project Limitations
+- **Volunteer bias**: Not all customers leave reviews; analysis reflects only engaged, reviewing customers.
+- **Frequency calculation**: Does not account for multiple quantities per purchase.
+- **Subset of reviewers**: Reviews are left by users and those who haven't made a verified purchase may not have bought the item being reviewed.
+    - **Mitigation** Only verified reviewers are included, ensuring that only verified customers are selected from users.
+Analysis focuses on this engaged subset.
-- Reviews aren't necessarily left at time of purchase, but often left some time after the purchase.
+- **Review timing**: Reviews aren’t necessarily left at the time of purchase.
-- Not everyone leaves a review (volunteer bias).
-- Frequency does not account for purchases of multiple quantities.
-- The monetary feature is based on the price of the product reviewed, which may not perfectly reflect the price paid for the product.
-Products can change in price over time (or receive discounts), which isn't accounted for when scraping the data.
+    - **Mitigation**: Used review dates from verified customers as a proxy for purchase dates to compute recency.
+- **Monetary value estimation**: Prices of reviewed products may not reflect actual amounts paid due to discounts or price changes.
+    - **Mitigation**: Used product prices at the time of scraping as a proxy for spending.
+- **Missing purchase info**: Data lacks actual purchase amounts and dates.
+    - **Mitigation**: Review dates and product prices serve as proxies to approximate recency, frequency, and monetary features for RFM analysis.

 ---

-# Modeling
+# K-Means Clustering
  K-Means Clustering, an unsupervised machine learning algorithm.
 K-Means initializes a selected k number of points called means or centroids.
 It then finds the nearest distances between each data point the nearest centroid (using Euclidean distance) updating the positions of centroids.
 The process is repeated until we have unchanging centroids or cluster assignments, or until we have reached the maximum number of iterations.
 Before fitting the model, K needs to be chosen.
 2 commonly used techniques for this are the Elbow Method and Silhouette Method.

 ## Data Preprocessing